What is a Contested Divorce in California?

 Contested divorce hearings, like other civil hearings, should be handled the same.

 The rules of procedure including but not limited to those of the California Family Code and the Code of Civil Procedure should control.

 The spouses provide testimony.
 Witnesses provide testimony, including potentially expert witnesses if one or both spouses hired them.
 The spouses, through their lawyers, submit exhibits for the court's consideration.

 Whether the exhibits become admitted into evidence depends on whether the spouses laid the proper foundation and properly authenticated the exhibits.
 There are opening statements and closing arguments.

 While this is the way it is supposed to work, it does not always work this way, especially on hearings for temporary orders.

 Trials generally do although we have seen some judges take liberties with the evidence rules and the Rules of Civil Procedure.
 There are style differences from county to county and judge to judge in California.

 Have questions about your specific contested California divorce?

 Do you want an affordable strategy session to talk about your contested divorce in California?
-If your case is in one of the venues we handle, contact us for an affordable strategy session.
+Contact us.
 We will discuss your specific facts and provide you with legal advice.